MissInterpret/onyx-native/README.md

 ## Overview

-The Onyx Native package was designed to support the use of stateful native-backed Java objects in an [Onyx Platform](https://github.com/onyx-platform/onyx/blob/master/README.md) workflow.
+The Onyx Native package was designed to support the use of stateful, native-backed Java objects in an [Onyx Platform](https://onyxplatform.org) workflow.